A K-theory spectrum for cobordism cut and paste groups: Cubes of manifolds with boundary

 \begin{definition} Let $M$ and $N$ be neat $n$-dimensional manifolds.
 We define a \emph{cut and paste embedding} or \emph{$\SK$-embedding} from $M$ to $N$ to be a smooth orientation-preserving embedding of manifolds (not necessarily neat) that satisfies the following conditions.
-Each boundary component of $M$ maps either entirely to $\d N$, or entirely to the interior of $N$ as a submanifold with trivial normal bundle. \end{definition} Let $\CEmb(M,N)$ denote the space of SK-embeddings from $M$ to $N$, with topology derived from the Whitney $C^\infty$-topology.
+Each boundary component of $M$ maps either entirely to $\d N$, or entirely to the interior of $N$ as a submanifold with trivial normal bundle. \end{definition}